 How To Cut Watermelon Sticks

-Watermelon sticks are so easy to make and perfect for sharing and snacking.
+There are many different ways to cut watermelon, but turning them into sticks is by far my favorite!
+They are so easy to make and perfect for sharing and snacking.
 By leaving the watermelon intact you get these cute little handles so there's no mess.

 - Start by cutting your watermelon in half.